Making Your Website Faster: Speed Matters

 Determining whether to eliminate unnecessary downloads requires careful thinking and measurement.
 For best results, periodically inventory and revisit these questions for every file on your pages.

 Optimize Each Downloaded File

 The next best thing you can do to improve website speed is to reduce the download size of any remaining files via optimization.
 In this sense, optimization is making the file size as small and efficient as possible, while still preserving the file's inherent purpose in terms of functionality and/or appearance.

 The most common reason for culprit of overall bandwidth is image files such as JPEG, GIF, and PNG.
 The process of reducing image file size is involves data compression, and there are many tools and techniques that can be used to compress and optimize image files so that they retain their fidelity while greatly reducing the file size.

 As an example, click on the thumbnails below to open the full-size images.
 Can you see a difference?
 Pretty hard!
 The optimized file size was reduced by 79%.

 Those bytes add up, and HSS can help if you need assistance optimizing your site files.

 Fetching a file is both slow and inefficient.
 Large responses require many round-trips between the client and server, which delays when they are available and when the browser can process them, and also incurs data costs for your readers.
 As a result, the ability to cache and reuse previously fetched resources is a critical aspect of optimizing for performance.

-The good news is that every browser ships with an implementation of an HTTP cache.
+The good news is that every browser ships with a cache.
 HSS can help you refine your caching strategy such that your web server response provides the correct instructions for the browser to determine when and for how long the browser can cache the file.